St. Peter’s Basilica in Vatican City

 The Duomo complex consists of six must see structures: the cathedral itself, the Piccolomini Library, the Baptistry, the cathedral museum (Museo dell’Opera del Duomo), the Crypt, and the Facciatone viewing terrace.

 Here’s my guide to Siena Cathedral, with everything you need to know about the complex — its history, what to see inside, and how to get tickets.
+Click here to buy a skip the line ticket to the entire complex.

 St. Peter’s Basilica